Top of the Morning, May 28, 2020

 “Maybe the horse has been there so long people don’t notice it anymore?”
 Gray said.

-Gray’s son, Connor, last weekend applied the mask on the life-size front-yard statue, which drew renewed interest after it was explained in Tom’s Mailbag on April 3.
+Gray’s son, Connor, applied the mask last weekend on the life-size front-yard statue, which drew renewed interest after it was explained in the April 3 edition of Tom’s Mailbag.

 “I apologize for the extravagant use of elastic,” Dad said, “but, well, a horse just has a big head.”